 Just as there are different types of search engine optimization, there also exist different schools of thought.
 While the types of SEO explain what is being optimized, the schools of thought explain how each of these aspects is being optimized.

 There are three schools of thought on SEO:

 - Grey Hat

 Grey Hat SEO is a bit more difficult to define.
-This school of thought includes some questionable tactics which blur the lines between what is acceptable to practice.
-While Grey Hat tactics carry some weight in terms of reward, they also hold serious risks for websites.
-Let’s take a deeper dive into each, so you can understand why GriffinWink only practices White Hat SEO tactics, and so that you can also identify when you might be being sold snake oil from other SEO providers.
+This school of thought includes questionable tactics that blur the lines between what is acceptable to practice.
+While Grey Hat tactics carry some weight in reward, they also hold serious risks for websites.
+Let’s take a deeper dive into each, so you can understand why GriffinWink only practices White Hat SEO tactics and so that you can also identify when you might be being sold snake oil from other SEO providers.

 Black Hat SEO